petersilv/tableau-bridge-linux/ecs/README.md

     ./put_secret_values.shsh
     ```

 Once the above steps have been completed, after a few minutes a task should have provisioned successfully and a Tableau Bridge client will be deployed in the target AWS ECS service.
+You my need to kill the task that was launched at creation so ECS can spawn a new one with the correct image and secrets.